 7. Lemon twists and ice cubes!

 Brighten your drinks by putting twists of the peel into ice cubes.
 Perfect for summer parties.
 Use a vegetable peeler (like this) or knife to make long strips, cutting away from the white pith which can be quite bitter.
-Again, these can be frozen.
+All you have to do is freeze these cubes and you have a way to add a citrus splash to your drinks while keeping them cold.

 8. Herb-Lemon Zest Butter